privacy-tech-lab/privacy-pioneer-web-crawler/README.md

 In case you should need it, here are the steps that you will need to follow in order to have your changes to [Privacy Pioneer](https://github.com/privacy-tech-lab/privacy-pioneer) reflected in your crawl.

+1. Clone the Privacy Pioneer repo and make any changes that you'd like to see.

+   **Note**: If you are making your own version of the crawler, then you will need to remember to enable "crawl mode" within the extension source code.
+The instructions for doing that can be found in the comments located [here](https://github.com/privacy-tech-lab/privacy-pioneer/blob/main/src/background/background.js).
+The gist is that you will need to set the flag `IS_CRAWLING` to `true`.
+If you are testing changes to the crawler, you will also need to set the `IS_CRAWLING_TESTING` flag to true.
+This is necessary so that functionality related to setting the location data and recording crawl data are enabled.

-1. Once the changes have been made, run `npm run build` from within the `privacy-pioneer` directory.
+2. Once the changes have been made, run `npm run build` from within the `privacy-pioneer` directory.
-2. Navigate to the newly made `dev` directory.
+3. Navigate to the newly made `dev` directory.
-3. In the `manifest.json` file, add the following code at the bottom (within the json).
+4. In the `manifest.json` file, add the following code at the bottom (within the json).
 Firefox will not let you add an extension without this ID.

    ```json
    "browser_specific_settings": {